hep-mirrors/sherpa/Manual/source/manual/parameters/processes.rst

 The curly bracket notation when specifying a process allows up to a certain number of jets to be included in the final state.
 This is easily seen from an example, ``11 -11 -> 93 93 93{3}`` sets up jet production in e+e- collisions.
-The matix element final state may be 2, 3, 4 or 5 light partons or gluons.
+The matrix element final state may be 2, 3, 4 or 5 light partons or gluons.

 .. _Decay: